 Scoring: 50 rounds scored by use of a B-27 Target with the cumulative total multiplied by .4 to determine the percentile score.
-Total possible: 250 points = 100%.
-Eighty percent (80%) is required to qualify (200 points).
+Total possible: 250 points = $100\%$ .
+Eighty percent ( $80\%$ ) is required to qualify ( $200$ points). quanty (200 points).

-Qualification: Students must score 80% once in three attempts using service or duty ammunition and service or duty equipment.
+- Qualification: Students must score 80% once in three attempts using service or duty ammunition and service or duty equipment.
 Practice rounds cannot be used for qualification.
-Students must be notified as to which are the actual qualification attempts.

-Administration: In the event that not all rounds are fired from a given firing point, the student CANNOT fire additional rounds at another yard line to "catch up."
+Students must be notified as to which are the actual qualification attempts. - Administration: In the event that not all rounds are fired from a given firing point, the student CANNOT fire additional rounds at another yard line in an attempt to "catch up."